encode/django-rest-framework/docs/api-guide/viewsets.md

         """
         Example empty viewset demonstrating the standard
         actions that will be handled by a router class.

+        If you're using format suffixes, make sure to also include the `format=None` keyword argument for each action.
         """

         def list(self, request):